(208) 806-1218

 Middle Fork Salmon River Fly Fishing Trips with Solitude River Trips

 Our Summer Fishing Season is from July to August, and our Fall Fishing Season will often run from September into October.
-Salmon River Idaho Summer Fly Fishing trips are unforgettable – you will fish the largest variety of stimulating fly water in one float than anywhere else in the West.
+Salmon River Idaho Summer Fly Fishing trips are unforgettable – you will fish the largest variety of stimulating fly water of anywhere in the West.

-Fall Fly Fishing the Middle Fork of the Salmon River involves some ideal fishing conditions.
+Fall Fly Fishing the Middle Fork of the Salmon River offers some of the best fly fising in Idaho.
 The temperature cools, the water gets lower and slower, and we have the whole Wilderness nearly to ourselves.
 We offer Drift Boats or custom fishing rafts during our summer season, and Fishing Rafts only during our smaller September trips.

 We also offer mild to wild Middle Fork Salmon River rafting trips throughout the summer and into early fall.